 3. Master concepts before memorizing the formula

 In many branches of mathematics, mastering concepts is paramount.
-This is why you have more M1 marks (given for Method or showing that you understand the concepts) than A1 marks (given for the accuracy of answers) in papers.
+This is why you have more M1 marks (given for Method or showing that you understand the concepts) than A1 marks (provided for the accuracy of answers) in papers.

-Try not to heavily memorize formulas to questions types, watch and learn how to think and approach the questions, listen to what I said and how to approach and think through the questions and videos solutions available to you at our Question Bank.
+Try not to heavily memorize formulas to question types, watch and learn how to think and approach the questions, listen to what I said and how to approach and think through the questions and video solutions available at our Question Bank.

 4. Teach a Friend, the most effective way to learn

 Understanding math concepts can be difficult.
 Learning with a friend is a good way to see the steps and understand the logic behind the topic.
 Teaching your friend is one of the most effective ways to learn yourself.
 When you explain math concepts to your friend, you are forced to think about what you understand, which reinforces your understanding and challenges your assumptions.
 It helps you to realize what concepts you have not fully grasped and how to work on them better, this takes a lot of time and effort.
 But, it is worth it in the end.